-Irish midfielder Gavin Kilkenny has made eye-catching progress since joining AFC Bournemouth as a 16-year-old in August 2016.
+Irish midfielder Gavin Kilkenny has made eye-catching progress since joining AFC Bournemouth as a 16-year-old in August 2016, making his first team debut in December.

 He moved into the club's under-21 squad after serving a two-year scholarship in the under-18s and was quickly elevated to the first team in the summer of 2019.